Product Spaces

 One way to combine these two sets together is to collect their individual elements together into larger set, X_{1} \cup X_{2} = \{ \Box, \clubsuit, \diamondsuit, \heartsuit, \spadesuit \}.
 This concatenated set allows us to choose from any of the elements in X_{1} and X_{2}, but we can only choose only one element at a time.

-In order to choose elements from both sets at the same time we need to account for all of the possible pairs of elements from X_{1} and X_{2}.
+In order to choose elements from both sets at the same time, we need to account for all of the possible pairs of elements from X_{1} and X_{2}.
 This requires replicating one of the sets for each element in the other set.

-For example we can replicate X_{2} three times, one for each element of X_{1}, to give the three distinct sets \begin{align*} \{ \Box \} \times X_{2} &= \{ \heartsuit, \spadesuit \} \\ \{ \clubsuit \} \times X_{2} &= \{ \heartsuit, \spadesuit \} \\ \{ \diamondsuit \} \times X_{2} &= \{ \heartsuit, \spadesuit \}. \end{align*} To differentiate between the elements of these replications we can tag them with the corresponding element of X_{1}, such as \begin{align*} \{ \Box \} \times X_{2} &= \{ \heartsuit_{\Box}, \spadesuit_{\Box} \} \\ \{ \clubsuit \} \times X_{2} &= \{ \heartsuit_{\clubsuit}, \spadesuit_{\clubsuit} \} \\ \{ \diamondsuit \} \times X_{2} &= \{ \heartsuit_{\diamondsuit}, \spadesuit_{\diamondsuit} \}. \end{align*} or \begin{align*} \{ \Box \} \times X_{2} &= \{ (\Box, \heartsuit), (\Box, \spadesuit) \} \\ \{ \clubsuit \} \times X_{2} &= \{ (\clubsuit, \heartsuit), (\clubsuit, \spadesuit) \} \\ \{ \diamondsuit \} \times X_{2} &= \{ (\diamondsuit, \heartsuit), (\diamondsuit, \spadesuit) \}. \end{align*}
+For example, we can replicate X_{2} three times, one for each element of X_{1}.
+This gives three sets of pairs, \begin{align*} \{ \Box \} \times X_{2} &= \{ (\Box, \heartsuit), (\Box, \spadesuit) \} \\ \{ \clubsuit \} \times X_{2} &= \{ (\clubsuit, \heartsuit), (\clubsuit, \spadesuit) \} \\ \{ \diamondsuit \} \times X_{2} &= \{ (\diamondsuit, \heartsuit), (\diamondsuit, \spadesuit) \}. \end{align*}

-Collecting the elements of these distinct, replicated sets together gives a set whose elements account for all of the possible pairings between the elements of X_{1} and X_{2}, \begin{align*} \bigcup_{x_{1} \in X_{1}} \{ x_{1} \} \times X_{2} &= \{ \Box \} \times X_{2} \cup \{ \clubsuit \} \times X_{2} \cup \{ \diamondsuit \} \times X_{2} \\ \\ &= \{ (\Box, \heartsuit), (\Box, \spadesuit), (\clubsuit, \heartsuit), (\clubsuit, \spadesuit), (\diamondsuit, \heartsuit), (\diamondsuit, \spadesuit) \} \\ &\equiv X_{1} \times X_{2}. \end{align*} This new set X_{1} \times X_{2} is denoted a product set with component sets X_{1} and X_{2}.
+Collecting the elements of these sets together gives a new set whose elements account for all of the possible pairings between the elements of X_{1} and X_{2}, \begin{align*} \bigcup_{x_{1} \in X_{1}} \{ x_{1} \} \times X_{2} &= \{ \Box \} \times X_{2} \cup \{ \clubsuit \} \times X_{2} \cup \{ \diamondsuit \} \times X_{2} \\ \\ &= \{ (\Box, \heartsuit), (\Box, \spadesuit), (\clubsuit, \heartsuit), (\clubsuit, \spadesuit), (\diamondsuit, \heartsuit), (\diamondsuit, \spadesuit) \} \\ &\equiv X_{1} \times X_{2}. \end{align*} This new set X_{1} \times X_{2} is denoted a product set with component sets X_{1} and X_{2}.

 This construction, however, is not unique.
 An equivalent way to construct the product set of all pairs of elements in X_{1} and X_{2} is to replicate X_{1} twice, one for each of the two elements in X_{2}.
-This gives two distinct sets \begin{align*} X_{1} \times \{ \heartsuit \} &= \{ \Box, \clubsuit, \diamondsuit \} \\ X_{1} \times \{ \spadesuit \} &= \{ \Box, \clubsuit, \diamondsuit \}, \end{align*} or explicitly differentiating the elements across the replications, \begin{align*} X_{1} \times \{ \heartsuit \} &= \{ (\Box, \heartsuit), (\clubsuit, \heartsuit), (\diamondsuit, \heartsuit) \} \\ X_{1} \times \{ \spadesuit \} &= \{ (\Box, \spadesuit), (\clubsuit, \spadesuit), (\diamondsuit, \spadesuit) \}. \end{align*}
+This gives two sets of pairs, \begin{align*} X_{1} \times \{ \heartsuit \} &= \{ (\Box, \heartsuit), (\clubsuit, \heartsuit), (\diamondsuit, \heartsuit) \} \\ X_{1} \times \{ \spadesuit \} &= \{ (\Box, \spadesuit), (\clubsuit, \spadesuit), (\diamondsuit, \spadesuit) \}. \end{align*}

-Collecting these replicated elements together gives \begin{align*} \bigcup_{x_{2} \in X_{2}} X_{1} \times \{ x_{2} \} &= X_{1} \times \{ \heartsuit \} \cup X_{1} \times \{ \spadesuit \} \\ &= \{ (\Box, \heartsuit), (\clubsuit, \heartsuit), (\diamondsuit, \heartsuit), (\Box, \spadesuit), (\clubsuit, \spadesuit), (\diamondsuit, \spadesuit) \} \end{align*} which is exactly the product set we constructed above!
-In other words we have two equivalent constructions of the product set (Figure 1), \begin{align*} X_{1} \times X_{2} &= \bigcup_{x_{1} \in X_{1}} \{ x_{1} \} \times X_{2} \\ &= \bigcup_{x_{2} \in X_{2}} X_{1} \times \{ x_{2} \}. \end{align*}
+Collecting these sets together gives the new set \begin{align*} \bigcup_{x_{2} \in X_{2}} X_{1} \times \{ x_{2} \} &= X_{1} \times \{ \heartsuit \} \cup X_{1} \times \{ \spadesuit \} \\ &= \{ (\Box, \heartsuit), (\clubsuit, \heartsuit), (\diamondsuit, \heartsuit), (\Box, \spadesuit), (\clubsuit, \spadesuit), (\diamondsuit, \spadesuit) \}, \end{align*} which is exactly the product set we constructed above!
+In other words, we have two equivalent constructions of the product set (Figure 1), \begin{align*} X_{1} \times X_{2} &= \bigcup_{x_{1} \in X_{1}} \{ x_{1} \} \times X_{2} \\ &= \bigcup_{x_{2} \in X_{2}} X_{1} \times \{ x_{2} \}. \end{align*}

 (a)